andreasbergstrm/Data-science-salary-prediction/README.md

 I trained three different models and for performance evaluation I used three different metrics: Mean Squared Error, Root Mean Squared Error and Mean Absolute Error.

-I tried three different models:
+The three models I used were:
 * **Multiple Linear Regression** - A solid comparative baseline model.
 * **XGBoosted Decision Tree Regression** - Uses extreme gradient boosting to reduce bias and thus increase predictive performance.
 * **Lasso Regression** - Because of the sparse data from many categorical variables, I thought that the lasso regression would be effective.